Why You Should Be Eating Sprouted Grains

 Three very simple reasons:

-2. They’re more efficiently digested and absorbed by the body
+2. Sprouted grains more efficiently digested and absorbed by the body

 3. They taste better

-Nick Barnard, co-founder at Rude Health, comments: “Sprouting a grain makes it come alive and releases nutrients that are more readily absorbed by the body.”
+Nick Barnard, the co-founder at Rude Health, comments.
+“Sprouting a grain makes it come alive and releases nutrients that are more readily absorbed by the body.”

-Leading nutritionist Vicki Edgson, adds: “The abundance of nutrients found in sprouted grains is superb, rendering a grain into a higher-protein compound.
-Sprouting is set to be one of the biggest new trends in foods, as we recognise the importance of ‘living foods’ within our eating regimes.”
+Leading nutritionist Vicki Edgson, adds.
+“The abundance of nutrients found in sprouted grains is superb, rendering a grain into a higher-protein compound.
+Sprouting is set to be one of the biggest new trends in foods, as we recognise the importance of ‘living foods’ .

-1. Sprouting, like soaking or souring, helps to mitigate the anti-nutrients (enzyme inhibitors and phytic acid) that are naturally present in whole grains; as a result of sprouting, the flour is richer in vitamins, making the full array of minerals inherent in the grains and oats available.
+1. To start, sprouting helps to mitigate the anti-nutrients like enzyme inhibitors and phytic acid.
+These, are naturally present in whole grains.
+As a result of sprouting, the flour is richer in vitamins with a full array of minerals.

-2. The sprouting process breaks down starches within grains into simple sugars, which makes them easier to digest.
+2. The sprouting process breaks down starches within grains into simple sugars, makeing them easier to digest.

-3. Vitamin C and enzymes are produced by the grains during germination; the process also increases the levels of vitamin B (B2, B5 and B6) and the level of carotene within the grains.
+3. Furthermore, Vitamin C and enzymes are produced by the grains during germination.
+Additionally, this increases the levels of vitamin B (B2, B5 and B6) and carotene within the grains.

-4. Sprouting neutralises enzyme inhibitors and phytic acid, which is a substance present in the bran of all grains that inhibits absorption of calcium, magnesium, iron copper and zinc.
+4. Sprouting neutralises enzyme inhibitors and phytic acid.
+This is present in the bran of all grains that inhibits the absorption of calcium, magnesium, iron copper and zinc.

-5. Sprouting also initiates the process of breaking down gluten proteins.
-While this does not make sprouted wheat safe for people with coeliac disease, it may make those grains easier to digest for people who are sensitive to gluten.
+5. Sprouting grains also initiates the process of breaking down gluten proteins.
+Sadly, this does not make sprouted wheat safe for people with coeliac disease.
+However, it may make those grains easier to digest for people who are sensitive to gluten.